-II.
-In the cradle is housed the 40-ohm shunt field resistor, which is fitted with three copper tapping clips, each 0.028 in. thick.
-Access to the resistor is gained by removing the two ch/hd. screws, with plain and spring washers, which secure the plate on which it is mounted.
+11. In the cradle are housed a capacitor and the 40-ohm shunt field resistor (fig. 3).
+The resistor is fitted with three copper tapping clips, each 0.628 in. thick.
+Access to the resistor is gained by removing the two ch/hd. screws, with plain and spring washers, which secure the plate on which it is mounted, or alternatively by removing the base plate, when the capacitor also can be reached.
+The plug for connecting the inverter to the control panel, Type 12, is fitted to the cradle on the opposite side from the shunt resistor.